-Single organ pancreas transplantation, or combined pancreas and kidney transplantation, is a common procedure in many countries worldwide (Mitta and Gough, 2014).
+Single-organ pancreas transplant, or combined pancreas and kidney transplantation, is a common procedure in many countries worldwide (Mitta & Gough, 2014).

 The most common indication for pancreas transplantation (pancreas alone, simultaneous pancreas–kidney and pancreas-after-kidney transplant) in the US for 2015 was type 1 diabetes (82.4%), followed by type 2 diabetes (8.1%) and other (9.5%).
 Type 1 diabetes (84.0%) and type 2 diabetes (9.7%) were also the most common indications for combined pancreas and kidney transplantation (SPK) in the US during 2015 (Kandaswamy et al., 2017).